NethermindEth/docs/ethereum-client/json-rpc/debug.md

 ## debug_traceBlock

-Returns a full stack trace of all invoked opcodes of all transaction that were included included in this block.
-The parent of this block must be present or it will fail.
+Returns the full stack trace of all invoked opcodes of all transactions that were included in the block specified.
+The parent of the block must be present or it will fail.

 | Invocation |
 | :--- |